Skip to content

 The drive will now be mounted in a directory known as games.

-Note: games can be named anything you desire that fits best practices.
+The games directory can be named anything you desire that fits best practices.

 Permissions for the drive